Numerical Linear Algebra using LAPACK

 The internal Hermitian property also has three type tags neg zero pos to restrict the range of values of bilinear-forms.
 This way you can denote positive definiteness and semidefiniteness.

-• pack can Packed or Unpacked.
+• pack can be Packed or Unpacked.

 Unpacked means that the full matrix bounded by height and width is stored.
 Packed format is supported for triangular, symmetric, Hermitian and banded matrices.